 Composite resins, which have a more acceptable appearance, have long been used in anterior teeth, where aesthetics are primary and the forces of chewing are minimal.
 Some patients request them in posterior teeth as well, and they are becoming common there.
 However, composite resins under high occlusal stress generally last less than half as long as amalgam and tend to develop recurrent decay because the composite resin shrinks when it hardens and expands and contracts with heat and cold more than the tooth or other filling materials.
 The current generation of composites also closely resembles enamel but does not appear to have the same incidence of recurrent caries as earlier materials and may also last longer.
 However, although long-term results with these newer amalgam substitutes appear good, data equivalent in numbers and duration to those with amalgam are not yet available.

 If decay leaves too little dentin to hold a restoration, a dentist replaces the missing dentin with cement, amalgam, composite, or other materials.
 Sometimes a post must be inserted into one or more roots to support a gold, silver, or composite core, which replaces the coronal dentin.
 This procedure necessitates a root canal filling, in which an opening is made in the tooth and the pulp is removed.
 The root canal system is thoroughly debrided, shaped, and then filled with gutta-percha.
 The outer tooth surfaces (what would have been the enamel) are then reduced so that an artificial crown, usually made of gold, porcelain, or both, can be placed.
-Crowns for anterior teeth consist of, or are covered with, porcelain.
+Crowns for anterior teeth are made of, or covered with, porcelain.

 For most people, caries is preventable.
 Cavities first form on permanent teeth in the early teens to late 20s.
 Caries-prone people typically have low exposure to fluoride and a relatively cariogenic microflora acquired from their mothers and through social contact.
 Maintaining good oral hygiene and minimizing sugar intake are especially important.

 Teeth with fluoride incorporated into their enamel are more resistant to acidic decalcification and more readily recalcify when pH increases.
 If drinking water is not adequately fluoridated, oral fluoride supplements are recommended for children from shortly after birth through age 8 yr and for pregnant women beginning at 3 mo gestation (when teeth are forming in the fetus).
 The dose must be selected according to the amount of fluoride present in the drinking water, the age of the child, and whether topical fluoride is being used in toothpaste and/or applied during dental care.
 The total dose should not be so high as to cause dental fluorosis (see Fluorine Toxicity).
 Fluoridated toothpaste should also be used by people of all ages.
+Because young children may swallow toothpaste when brushing, which can lead to fluorosis, they should use children's toothpastes, which contain lower amounts of fluoride.

 Fluoridation offers less protection against caries in pits and fissures than against those on smooth surfaces.
 Pits and fissures require use of sealants (plastic materials that adhere tightly to the surface of the enamel) to prevent nutrients from reaching bacteria, reducing their growth and acid production.